-Looking for a fun appetizer recipe with a twist?
 Bacon Lettuce and Tomato Bruschetta is a fresh, 2-bite appetizer with a classic topping and a little kick everyone will love!
+If you’re looking for an easy bruschetta recipe, this is the appetizer for you!

 This post is sponsored as part of Boulder Locavore’s ongoing partnership with Udi’s Gluten-Free, exploring gluten-free recipes, health and wellness.